Linaro/website/_posts/2018/01/2018-01-22-meltdown-spectre.markdown

 ---
 author: joakim.bech
-date: 2018-01-24 11:00:00
+date: {}
-title: Implications of Meltdown and Spectre &#58; Part 1
+title: 'Implications of Meltdown and Spectre &#58; Part 1'
+description: >-
-description: "The basis of the Meltdown and Spectre attacks is to make use of speculative execution, out-of-order execution, branch predictors and caches, all features found in modern CPUs.
+  The basis of the Meltdown and Spectre attacks is to make use of speculative execution, out-of-order execution, branch predictors and caches, all features found in modern CPUs.
 These features all aim to increase performance and to avoid latencies in the pipeline.
-They work in conjunction with each other in quite complex ways."
+They work in conjunction with each other in quite complex ways.
 categories:
   - blog
 published: true
-tags: Meltdown, Spectre, Arm, OP-TEE, Trustzone
+tags: 'Meltdown, Spectre, Arm, OP-TEE, Trustzone'
+keywords: >-
-keywords: Meltdown, Spectre, Arm, OP-TEE, Trustzone, Speculative execution, branch predictor, CPU cache, Set-Associative-Cache, side channel attack, Simple Power Analysis, Differential Power Analysis, crypto,
+  Meltdown, Spectre, Arm, OP-TEE, Trustzone, Speculative execution, branch predictor, CPU cache, Set-Associative-Cache, side channel attack, Simple Power Analysis, Differential Power Analysis, crypto,
 image:
   featured: true
   path: /assets/images/blog/meltdown-spectre-logo.jpg
   name: meltdown-spectre-logo.jpg
 layout: featured-image-post
 ---
 <div class="col-sm-6" markdown="1">
 # Implications of Meltdown and Spectre